 Description: Rectangular; twisted rope edging (top and sides); irregular arrangement of two rectangular pastry stamps, each with a fleur de lys within fern leaves, and one with three additional fern leaves below; the smaller stamps form the four corners, with the larger stamp, three times, in a triangular pattern between.

 Notes: Various excrescences on the plate were probably the result of careless pouring of the metal during casting.

-Current location: in private hands, Sutton, Surrey, England.
+Current location: in private hands Kensington and Chelsea, London, England.